JagadeeshKing908/DevSecOps_notes/interview_hr_questions.md

 MTTR, and improved productivity for the SRE and support teams.
 My involvement was mainly around API integration, automation workflows, monitoring integration, and validating the AI-generated responses before production rollouts.

+Q) Why should we hire you?

+"I have around 3 years of hands-on DevOps experience working with AWS, Kubernetes, Terraform, Jenkins, Docker, monitoring, and CI/CD automation.
+I enjoy solving production issues, automating deployments, and continuously learning new technologies.
+I believe I can contribute quickly while continuing to grow with the team."